About the Program

 evaluative research and understanding complex legal issues relevant to the field of

 - This degree is best suited to people currently working in the criminal justice field.

 Individuals seeking admission to the program must do so through the School of Graduate Studies at Southeast Missouri State University.

 - Hold a baccalaureate degree from a regionally accredited university.

-- Have completed 18 total credits in the social sciences, including criminal justice,
+- Have completed 18 hours in the social sciences including an undergraduate statistics

 - Submit a letter of intent addressing preparation for graduate study, ability to succeed